-One of the most pressing requirements in applying our developing knowledge of the microbiome to predicting and treating disease are tools for assessing and analyzing data for a wide range of different studies.
-Here, we have performed a comprehensive integrative analysis of global and temporal gut microbiomes and provided an open access HMGA portal (http://microbiomeatlas.org).
-This tool allows for the integration of several studies simultaneously that link species to disease, region, and function.
+One of the urgent requirements in applying our developing knowledge of the microbiome to predicting and treating disease are tools for assessing and analysing data from a wide range of different studies.
+We performed a comprehensive integrative analysis of global and temporal gut microbiomes and provided an open access HMGA portal (http://microbiomeatlas.org).
+This tool allows for integrating several studies simultaneously that link species to disease, region, and function.
 It also presents a means of contextualizing gene and species enrichments phylogenetically.
-We demonstrated that difference in origin (western/non-western) is reflected by the gut microbial composition with species/genes being over/under-represented in each origin.
-Finally, we also found that some species and functions are enriched or depleted across multiple diseases and studies and that a number of those species were important in predicting those diseases using a random forest classification model.
+We demonstrated that the difference in origin (western/non-western) is reflected by the gut microbial composition with species/genes being over/under-represented in each origin.
+Finally, we also found that some species and functions are enriched or depleted across multiple diseases and studies.
+A number of those species were important in predicting those diseases using a random forest classification model.

-Confirming previous observations [6], we have described the gut microbiome regional specificity, which needs to be considered before using the gut microbiome for the stratification of patients or for designing intervention studies.
-Beyond previous observations, our function-based analysis indicates that the western-enriched bacteria might dominate the gut microbial community, with the associated production of antimicrobial peptides and homoserine lactone, thus potentially inhibiting their competitors.
+Confirming previous observations [6], we have described the gut microbiome regional specificity, which needs to be considered before using the gut microbiome for patient stratification or designing intervention studies.
+Beyond previous observations, we find there are distinctions in functions enriched in westernized and non-westernized countries including resistance to vancomycin and tetracycline respectively.

 The physiological changes caused by disease might partly explain why some diseases have a pronounced compositional imbalance while others do not.
-Diseases affecting the bowel and CRC show a high species enrichment while some diseases affecting other body parts tend to produce smaller imbalances.
-Some other factors might also be involved in the magnitude of the imbalance, for example, the changes in diet[52], [53] or the use of drugs for treating the disease [54]–[56]).
+Diseases affecting the bowel and CRC show a high effect size of many species, while some diseases affecting other body parts tend to produce smaller imbalances.
+Some other factors might also be involved in the magnitude of the imbalance, for example, the changes in diet[62], [63] or the use of drugs for treating the disease [64]–[66]).

-The loss of species actively contributing to maintain a healthy gut environment could increase the host’s vulnerability to further health complications.
+The loss of species actively contributing to maintaining a healthy gut environment could increase the host’s vulnerability to further health complications.
 For example, we observed some of the more frequently depleted species have been described as butyrate producers.
-Butyrate has been associated with beneficial effects in the colon such as inhibition of inflammation, reinforcing the epithelial barrier and decreasing oxidative stress [57].
-Conversely, some of the enriched species might induce disease pathology, by leading to new infections, potentiating the disease symptoms and even weakening the immune response.
-Some reports suggest F. nucleatum promotes CRC development and metastasis[58], [59].
-However, here we do not find a similar link between this species and CRC.
-A previous report found Flavonifractor plautii, a species we found enriched in 6 cohorts, suppresses Th2 immune responses in mice[60] which leads us to speculate that this species could exert a similar effect in the humans.
+Butyrate has been associated with beneficial effects in the colon, such as inhibition of inflammation, reinforcing the epithelial barrier and decreasing oxidative stress [67].
+Depletion of butyrate producing species were observed to be the strongest features in the random forest model that predicts Crohn’s disease.
+Conversely, some enriched species might induce disease pathology by leading to new infections, potentiating the disease symptoms and even weakening the immune response.
+Some reports suggest F. nucleatum promotes CRC development and metastasis[68], [69].
+We have found a similar link between this species and CRC using both ES calculation and using the SHAP interpreted random forest predictive model.
+A previous report found Flavonifractor plautii, a species we found enriched in 6 cohorts, suppresses Th2 immune responses in mice[70] which leads us to speculate that this species could exert a similar effect in humans.
 The Pan-MGAS we present shows a clear bias toward CRC studies due to the greater number of these studies.
 We expect new studies released in the future to include more countries and diseases that will help to update our analyses and balance out this bias.
 It is interesting to note that many of the species identified in our analyses as either enriched or depleted in disease states are more commonly associated with the oral cavity.
 This is particularly true of the representatives of the Streptococcus genus.
-Many of the streptococcal species identified here are members of the viridans group streptococci – a diverse group that has members who have been associated with disease and poly microbial infection (e.g. S. anginosus, associated with liver and soft tissue abscesses [61], as well as members that have been proposed for use as probiotics (e.g. S. salivarus ([62], [63];)
+Many of the streptococcal species identified here are members of the viridans group streptococci – a diverse group that has members associated with disease and poly microbial infection (e.g. S. anginosus, associated with liver and soft tissue abscesses [71], as well as members that have been proposed for use as probiotics (e.g. S. salivarus ([62], [63];)